 The intelligence included in AI can be categorized as:

-Automated intelligence: Automation of manual/cognitive and routine/nonroutine
+Automated intelligence: Automation of manual/cognitive and routine/nonroutine tasks.

 Assisted intelligence: Helping people to perform tasks faster and better.